This is the story of one Alice Caroline Mugure, a reformed drug addict, and former prostitute who started abusing drugs while still in Primary school.

 Here, we met other girls who were prostitutes.
 They looked beautiful and happy.
 I admired them.
 After they revealed how much they made per night, we decided to join them.
 That is when my nightmare began.
 I charged my clients Sh500 per shot.
 It was good money since I could now afford drugs and booze.

 But deep down, I hated it.
 It always left me feeling dirty inside.
 Some of the clients were really weird.
 I remember this client who forced me to use a dildo on him.
+He kept saying over and over how he got it from some site called lovegasm.
 It was disgusting but I needed the money.

 By now, I had graduated to injecting myself with heroin.
 I lost so much weight and my clients base was dwindling.